 Provide fertilizer early in the spring for your plant.
 A slow-release balanced granular organic fertilizer is best.
 Work it into the soil in a ring around the plant’s base, trying to keep it directly above the roots.

-During the growing season, you can provide a low-nitrogen, high-phosphorous fertilizer if needed.
+During the growing season, you can provide a low-nitrogen, high-phosphorous fertilizer to your rock gardens if needed.
 This will spur abundant flowering.
 But space out the fertilizing quite a bit.
 These plants often receive no fertilizer at all and still manage to grow well.

 Three methods are used to propagate this plant: seeds, cuttings, or root division.

 Cuttings are a bit trickier.
 You should select green and healthy stems that are getting a bit long.
-They will self-root from leaf nodes along the stems, and can be air-layered.
+They will self-root from leaf nodes along the stems, and can be propagated via air layering.
 It takes a while for the roots to develop, so have patience with this method.

 Root division is best done in the fall as it’s beginning to go dormant for the winter.
 Take care when dividing the plant to not break off the long stems.
 Ensure that you get both stems and roots in each clump, and don’t split it into small segments.
 One large plant can be divided into 2-3 smaller plants.